balthild/math_evaluator/README.md

 # math_evaluator

 An interpreter for math expressions.
+Supports real and complex numbers.

 **Note**: This library is still in an early state, the test coverage is not perfect, the performance is not optimized and some features are still unimplemented.